 Can I keep my wisdom teeth forever?

 While it is possible to keep your wisdom teeth, it is generally not recommended.
 This is because wisdom teeth can cause a number of problems, including crowding, tooth decay, and gum disease.
-Wisdom teeth are also the last set of adult teeth that will emerge.
+Wisdom teeth are also the last set of teeth that will emerge.
 If they don’t come in properly, they may need to be removed or moved before the mouth has fully developed.

 Is wisdom teeth removal painful?